-Experts say endocrine-disrupting chemicals pose global health threatSeptember 23rd, 2013 in Health /
+Experts say endocrine-disrupting chemicals pose global health threatSeptember 23, 2013 in Medicine & Health / Health

 In an editorial published in Endocrinology, a journal of The Endocrine Society, endocrine experts agreed that endocrine-disrupting chemicals (EDCs) pose a threat to human health and to the ecosystems of the earth.
 The editorial comes in response to a commentary (Dietrich et al. Chem Biol Interact) signed by a number of editors of toxicology journals that dismisses the state-of-the-science on EDCs and argues for the status quo in the regulation of these hazardous substances.